iot-lab-kiit/Password-Generator/README.md

 <a name="tasks"></a>
 ## Choose from these Tasks
-1.Adding new UI components of your choice (which is not already present).

-2.Creating a simple copy button to directly copy the code snippet to your clipboard.

-3.Any possible UI updates.

-4.Refer to [issues](https://github.com/iot-lab-kiit/Password-Generator/issues) for more tasks.
+Refer to [issues](https://github.com/iot-lab-kiit/Password-Generator/issues) for more tasks.

-5.Any other useful updates that comes to your mind.

 <a name="about_developers"></a>